Viktor Gutić: Murder of Bishop Platon

-To ameliorate the anti-Serb measures and convince him to postpone his five-day deadline, Platon, the Serbian Orthodox Bishop of Banja Luka, decided to arrange a meeting with Gutić.
+To ease the anti-Serb measures and convince Gutić to postpone his five-day deadline, Platon, the Serbian Orthodox Bishop of Banja Luka, decided to arrange a meeting with Gutić.
 He selected Dušan Mačkić, a priest from Ključ, to act as his intermediary.
-On 27 April, Mačkić met with Gutić and Butorac at the Ustaše headquarters in Banja Luka.
+On 27 April 1941, Mačkić met with Gutić and Butorac at the Ustaše headquarters in Banja Luka.
 During this meeting, Gutić spoke openly about his intentions and stated that his forthcoming measures were "God's punishment for you Serbs".
 Ultimately, he agreed to postpone the deportations by ten days.
 He also unexpectedly decided to appoint Mačkić as Platon's successor, given that the latter was scheduled to be deported.
 Mačkić complained that he was not second in rank to Platon.
-Still, Gutić insisted, reasoning that Platon's deputy, Bishop Sava, had been born in Montenegro and would be deported.
+Gutić insisted, reasoning that Platon's deputy, Bishop Sava, had been born in Montenegro and would be deported.
 Mačkić reluctantly accepted the appointment.
 After a Sarajevo newspaper printed the news of the decision, local Serbs began to gather outside Mačkić's home, pleading with him to intervene on behalf of their friends and relatives.
-Despite being born in Serbia, Platon refused to leave his diocese.
-On 1 May, he wrote Gutić a letter pledging not to "abandon his flock".
+Platon refused to leave his diocese, and on 1 May wrote Gutić a letter pledging not to "abandon his flock".

 The Ustaše arrested Platon on the night of 4–5 May.
 His arrest was overseen by Asim Đelić, who in addition to being Gutić's bodyguard, was also his homosexual lover.
 The bishop was imprisoned with another cleric in a local jail, which locals dubbed the Black House.
 Together with two other Ustaše, Mirko Kovačević and Nino Čondrić, Đelić forced the two clerics into the back of a car and drove them to the outskirts of Banja Luka.
-They were subsequently dragged to the banks of the Vrbas, near the village of Rebrovac. Đelić, Kovačević and Čondrić first beat the two clerics.
-Platon's beard was torn off, his eyes gouged out, and his nose and ears cut off.
+They were subsequently dragged to the banks of the Vrbas, near the village of Rebrovac. Đelić, Kovačević and Čondrić beat the two clerics and tortured them, tearing Platon's beard, gouging out his eyes, and cutting off his nose and ears.
 Pieces of his flesh were removed with a knife, and salt was poured on his wounds.
 Platon's body was found on the confluence of the Vrbanja and Vrbas later that month.